Mercedes C-Class Electric U.S. release in early 2027 following April 21 world debut: Report

 Above 37 mph, the rear wheels should turn by up to 2.5º in the same direction as the front wheels, increasing stability, especially during quick lane changes or sudden evasive maneuvers.

-Production of the Mercedes C-Class Electric will take place in Hungary, starting in Q2 2026 (April-June 2026).
-U.S. deliveries should commence sometime in Fall 2026.
+Production of the Mercedes C-Class Electric for will take place in Kecskemét, Hungary, starting in Q2 2026 (April-June 2026).
+Europe is set to receive the vehicle first, followed by the rest of the world.

 Mercedes C-Class Electric FAQs